 We engaged in numerous and increasingly diverse means by which to construct our project.
 One sub-project was to establish new entries for the Oxford Classical Dictionary.
 We felt as our project developed there was an ambiguity to some terminology which we may provide clearance on and therefore improve for future audiences.

 Another sub-project consisted of using ties between culturally specific phenomena to define stories and this process of journeying and migration.
-In the case of our project we wanted to emphasise the importance of music and archeological pottery.
+In the case of our project we wanted to emphasise the importance of music and ancient pottery.
 This consisted of project members gathering together resources for a showcase on how cultural intersections could occur around such phenomena.

 As these pages will detail, part of our efforts were directed towards Pilton Community College in Barnstaple.
 Here, team members provided several hour-long sessions to the young students; allowing for the children to interact and think about migration and journeys in new ways.